There have been no cases of smallpox since 1977.

 Prevention is the best response to the threat of smallpox.
 Prevention involves

-Vaccination is dangerous for some people, especially those with a weakened immune system (such as those who have AIDS or who take drugs that suppress the immune system).
-Rarely, even some healthy people have adverse reactions to smallpox vaccination.
+Rarely, even some healthy people have adverse reactions to this smallpox vaccination.
 Adverse reactions are less common among previously vaccinated people than among those who have never received the vaccine:

 People with symptoms suggesting smallpox need to be isolated to prevent spread of the infection.
 Contacts of these people need not be isolated because they cannot spread the infection unless they become sick and develop a rash.
 However, contacts are watched closely and isolated at the first sign of infection.